 How safe is our drinking water is a profoundly important yet controversial and difficult topic; whilst chlorine can remove the bugs it also introduces toxic THMs.
+What are they?

 This page was last updated on 2nd April, 2021.

 So just how safe is our drinking water?